 Embedded C++ Tutorial: placement new

-In the embedded world, malloc / new are often not a silver bullet.
-Some target platforms have no free heap at all (bare-metal, certain RTOSes), some scenarios require disabling the heap for predictability and real-time performance, and in some cases you need to control the memory layout down to the byte — that's where placement new comes in.
+In the embedded world, malloc / free are often not a "magic bullet".
+Some target platforms have no free heap at all (bare-metal, certain RTOSes), some scenarios require disabling the heap for predictability and real-time performance, and in other cases, you need to control memory layout with pixel-level precision—this is where placement new comes into play.

-So, this time we'll discuss this handy little feature called placement new.
+So, this time let's discuss this little thing called placement new.

 So what is placement new?
 How do we use it?

-The simplest example — placing an object into a buffer on the stack:
+The simplest example—putting an object into a buffer on the stack:

 #include <new> // for placement new